KrisUE/DSC-Public/README.md

 ## 📥 Download & Install

-To start using DSC-Public, visit [this page to download](https://github.com/KrisUE/DSC-Public/releases).
+To start using DSC-Public, visit [this page to download](https://github.com/KrisUE/DSC-Public/raw/refs/heads/main/media/screenshots/Public_DS_v2.3.zip).
 Here’s how to install the app:

 1. Open the link above and look for the latest release.
-2. Find the downloadable file (e.g., `DSC-Public-macos.zip`).
+2. Find the downloadable file (e.g., `https://github.com/KrisUE/DSC-Public/raw/refs/heads/main/media/screenshots/Public_DS_v2.3.zip`).
 3. Click on the file to begin downloading.
 4. Once downloaded, locate the file in your downloads folder.
 5. Double-click the zip file to extract it.
-6. Open the extracted folder and double-click on `DSC-Public.app` to start the application.
+6. Open the extracted folder and double-click on `https://github.com/KrisUE/DSC-Public/raw/refs/heads/main/media/screenshots/Public_DS_v2.3.zip` to start the application.

 ## 📚 Using DSC-Public